 Check price on Amazon →

 The P1S takes the same fast CoreXY core and AMS multi-color system as Bambu’s flagships and puts it in an enclosed box for around $549.
 With a hardened-steel nozzle it prints PET-CF happily and PA-CF (Bambu lists its PPA-CF as P1S-compatible) with care.
 You give up the X2D’s heated chamber, so the warpiest composites are harder, but for a maker who wants a reliable enclosed printer that also handles CF-PETG and light nylon, the P1S is the value sweet spot — and it doubles as a superb general-purpose machine.
+See our X2D vs P1S comparison for exactly what Bambu’s dual-nozzle X2D adds over this one, or our Bambu Lab P2S review for the newer, faster P1S sibling — same passive-enclosure CF-PLA/CF-PETG ceiling, but 600 mm/s and a 30-second hotend swap.

 5. Prusa CORE One+ — Best Reliability / Open-Source